Practical advice on ISO 9001:2015 Clause 7.1.6

 deGRANDSON Global is an ISO Certified Educational Organization

-In October 2021, we secured certification to three education-related ISO Standards.
-We now have a university-grade management system in place conforming to the requirements of …
+In October 2024, we secured ongoing certification to three education-related ISO Standards.
+We now have a university-grade management system in place that conforms to the requirements of …